Micronesia entry requirements for United States passport holders

 Must be valid for the duration of your stay

-Your passport needs to be valid only for the length of your stay in Micronesia — there is no 6-month validity rule.
-Airlines sometimes enforce their own 6-month policy, so check with your carrier before departure.
+Your US passport needs to be valid only for the length of your stay in Micronesia — no 6-month rule applies here.
+Airlines may still check for at least 6 months validity, so verify with your carrier before departure.

 Required